citizen428/ClojureX/README.markdown

     $ ant

+If want to build the JAR for swank-clojure for use in your own projects, you can do it like this:

+    $ cd swank-clojure
+    $ mvn jar:jar

 To create a symlink for the `clj` script in `/usr/local/bin` you can run the following command:

     $ ./create_symlink